Juicy (Doja Cat song): Live performances

 Doja Cat performed the solo version of "Juicy" at the 2020 Billboard Music Awards, as part of a medley which also contained the songs "Like That" and "Say So".
 At the 2020 AVN Awards, Doja Cat performed "Juicy" along with "Cyber Sex".
 Doja Cat released two performances for the song to her YouTube channel in December 2020, as well as performances for her songs "Streets" and "Talk Dirty", as a Christmas gift to her fans.

 Reception

 Critical response

 Czar Van Gaal of V commented on the song, saying that "at first listen it may seem like a catchy song about the female anatomy but underneath the rump referencing rhymes lies a deeper meaning."
 Gaal added that "'Juicy' is Doja Cat at her finest."
 Vicky Inoyo of Earmilk called "Juicy" the best track on Amala, adding that the "beauty of the track lies in the lyric writing".

 Commercial performance

-In the opening week for the deluxe version of Amala, "Juicy" entered New Zealand's Hot Singles Chart at number 35 as a non-single album track.
+Upon the release of Amala's deluxe edition, "Juicy" charted at number 68 on the ARIA Charts in Australia, where the song was certified 2x Platinum by the Australian Recording Industry Association (ARIA) for equivalent sales of 140,000 units in the country.
+It would later peak at number 35 on the Official Aotearoa Music Charts in New Zealand, where the song was received 2x Platinum by Recorded Music New Zealand (RMNZ) for equivalent sales of 60,000 units in the country.
+The song was also certified Gold by Pro-Música Brasil (PMB) and the Polish Society of the Phonographic Industry (ZVAP) for equivalent sales of 20,000 and 10,000 units in their respective countries, despite not charting in both countries.
+Despite not charting in the United States, the song was received 4x Platinum by the Recording Industry Association of America (RIAA) for equivalent sales of 4,000,000 units.